MRAlirad/foundry-defi-stablecoin/README.md

 ```

 ## Test the DSCEngine smart contract

-Welcome back!
-We've added a tonne of functions to our `DSCEngine.sol`, so we're at the point where we want to perform a sanity check and assure everything is working as intended so far.

-In the last lesson, we set up a deploy script as well as a `HelperConfig` to assist us in our tests.
-Let's get started!

-Create `test/unit/DSCEngine.t.sol` and begin with the boilerplate we're used to.
-We know we'll have to import our deploy script as well as `Test`, `DecentralizedStableCoin.sol`, and `DSCEngine.sol`.
+Create `test/unit/DSCEngineTest.t.sol` and begin with the boilerplate we're used to.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;

 import { DeployDSC } from "../../script/DeployDSC.s.sol";